BibliothecaDAO/master-scroll/docs/game/food.md

 ---

-> If you want to increase your Resource production (population) or have a military to attack/defend (troops) with a higher vitality, you will need to provide your Realm with food.
+> If you want to increase your resource production (population) or have a military to attack/defend (troops) with a higher vitality, you will need to provide your Realm with food.
 Food is cheap and every realm can produce (or purchase) it, but you must manage it wisely or suffer the consequences.